 The State of Missouri evaluated a range of options for contracting and delivery methods, including Design-Build-Operate-Maintain (DBOM), Traditional Design-Build-Finance-Operate-Maintain (DBFOM), Progressive P3, Construction Management at Risk (CMAR) with Separate O&M/Charge Management Services Contract, Build to Suit (BTS), and Grant Applications.
 At this time Missouri has not selected a contracting method to deliver the NEVI program but anticipates a competitive process for award.
-Further evaluation will need to be done once the NEVI final rules are published.
+To date, Missouri has not developed contracting methodologies, or timeline for request for proposals or request for qualifications.
+Missouri continues to wait on emerging best practices to implement a procurement process that will best fit our program delivery methods.
+When procurement method is established, Missouri will ensure contractors comply with 23 U.S.C., 23 CFR 680 and all applicable requirements under 2 CFR 200.